discord-jda/JDA/README.md

 ### Configuration

-Both the `JDABuilder` and the `DefaultShardManagerBuilder` allow a set of configurations to improve the experience.
+Both the `JDABuilder` and the `DefaultShardManagerBuilder` allow a set of configurations to be made to improve use of the library.

 **Example**: